 Around 1860 the business was taken over by his two sons Thomas Robert Russell and Alfred Holgate Russell.
 At this point, the business effectively split.
 Thomas changed the name of his half to Russell, Watch & Chronometer Manufactory with branches in Liverpool, Toronto and London.
 His plan was to provide chronometers to the booming shipping industry, which sailed from these ports.
 The partnership between the brothers officially ended in 1870 and Alfred continued with the company name, Thos.
 Russell & Son.
 At this point, he introduced the famous Russell Hunter watches with their trademark “Tempus Fugit” on the dial.

 Alfred continued the family tradition of watchmaking based in Liverpool.
 In addition, the company started importing Swiss watch movements around the early 1880s from Longines and other makers.
-The company run by Thomas was awarded a Royal Warrant to HM Queen Victoria and HRM the Duke of Edinburgh.
+In 1880, the company run by Thomas was awarded a Royal Warrant to HM Queen Victoria and HRM the Duke of Edinburgh.
 In 1884 the warrant was expanded to include the Admiralty.
 After the death of both Thomas and Alfred, Alfred’s son, Bernard Holgate Russell and his cousin Thomas Townsend Russell took over the businesses in 1894.
 They continued using the Royal Warrants for several years after the Queen had passed away.
 This was frowned upon and they only ceased using this on their watch plates a few years later.

 Bernard’s son Thomas Graham Russell with Thomas Townsend Russell continued to run the company from 1915.
 They invited Joseph Wright to become a director because of his knowledge of the business and his contacts in Switzerland.
 The company was run by successive members of the Russell family until both the shops and the factory were finally closed down in 1994.
 It was a sad end to a long and illustrious history.